State Design Pattern

 State object creation: on demand vs. shared

-If state objects are stateless (they carry behavior but no instance data), they can be shared as flyweight objects or even Singletons, saving memory.
-If state objects carry per-context data, they must be created on demand.
+If state objects are stateless (they carry behavior but no instance data), they can be shared as flyweights or even Singletons, saving memory.
+GoF (p.
+285) lists this as one of the State pattern’s three core consequences: when the state is encoded entirely in the object’s type, contexts can share a single instance per state.
+If state objects carry per-context data, they must be created on demand instead.

 How to represent a state in which the object is never doing anything (either at initialization time or as a “final” state)